shalommmitz/localstack_cdk_python__template/README.md

 Once everything is working and running, you will typically want to add functionality to your project Below are the steps needed to do this.

+### Limiting the IP addresses that can use the API Gateway

+   Near the top of the file that defines the stack: (stack.py), you can enter specific IP addresses and/or ranges.
+This will limit which IPs can access your API.

 ### Modifying the stack